-In Windows 10, all apps and programs that requires incoming or outgoing network connection are blocked by Windows Defender’s Firewall by default.
+By default, Windows Defender’s Firewall blocks all apps and programs that require incoming or outgoing network connections in both Windows 10 and Windows 11.
 When you launch a new program for the first time, you will usually receive a notification from Windows Firewall that asks for permission if the program should be allowed to run.

-If you have already set up all apps that you need and no longer wants Windows Firewall to allow any more new apps to have access (send or receive data) to the internet, you can disable all firewall notifications using one of the 3 methods provided below.
+If you have already set up all apps that you need and no longer want Windows Firewall to allow any more new apps to have access (send or receive data) to the internet, you can disable all firewall notifications using one of the methods provided below.

-The following guide is assuming you are using Windows 10 default Windows Defender’s Firewall.
-It won’t disable notifications brought up by any third party firewall software.
-Follow the steps below to disable Windows Defender’s firewall notifications if you no longer want to allow anymore new apps to have access to the internet.
+The following guide assumes you are using Windows 10 or Windows 11 default Windows Defender’s Firewall.
+It won’t disable notifications brought up by any third-party firewall software.
+Follow the steps below to disable Windows Defender’s firewall notifications if you no longer want to allow any more new apps to have access to the internet.

-Step 1: Go to Windows 10 search bar, search for and open Windows Security app.
+- Go to the Windows search bar and search for and open the Windows Security app.

-Step 5: Here you can configure which notifications you want to stop Windows Security from sending to you and which to retain as it is.
-Under “Notify me when Windows Defender Firewall blocks a new app“, you can selectively disable firewall notifications from domain, private or public network, or disable all notifications entirely by clicking on the toggle button to turn it off.
+- Here you can configure which notifications you want to stop Windows Security from sending to you and which to retain as it is.
+Under “Notify me when Windows Defender Firewall blocks a new app“, you can selectively disable firewall notifications from the domain, private or public network, or disable all notifications entirely by clicking on the toggle button to turn it off.

 Disabling these options will only disable Windows Security from notifying you when it blocks an app or detects a problem.
 It won’t disable the Firewall.
 Windows Defender will still continue to protect your PC from incoming threats.

-To disable Windows 10 firewall notifications via Group Policy Object (GPO), follow the steps below.
+To disable firewall notifications in Windows 11 or 10 via Group Policy Object (GPO), follow the steps below.

-Step 1: Open Group Policy Editor by typing “gpedit” in the Windows 10 search bar or Cortana.
+- Open Group Policy Editor by typing “gpedit” in the Windows 10 or Windows 11 search bar or Cortana.

-To quickly disable all Windows Defender’s firewall notifications for all profiles in Windows 10, use the following command line in an administrator elevated command prompt or Windows PowerShell.
+To quickly disable all Windows Defender’s firewall notifications for all profiles in Windows 10 or Windows 11, use the following command line in an administrator elevated command prompt or Windows PowerShell.

 netsh firewall set notifications mode = disable profile = all

-If u are using other third party firewall software, to turn off the notifications of the firewall, you have to look for the relevant settings inside the firewall app itself.
-The firewall notifications settings in Windows Defender will not affect any third party firewall program.
+If you are using other third-party firewall software, to turn off the notifications of the firewall, you have to look for the relevant settings inside the firewall app itself.
+The firewall notifications settings in Windows Defender will not affect any third-party firewall program.